noveline4530/ai-trading-bot/instructions_sj_v1.md

     - `btc_balance`: The amount of Bitcoin currently held.
     - `krw_balance`: The amount of Korean Won available for trading.
     - `btc_avg_buy_price`: The average price at which the held Bitcoin was purchased.
+    - `btc_krw_price`: The price of one Bitcoin in Korean Won (KRW) based on the current market.
+This value fluctuates in real-time and is determined by the market value of Bitcoin and the order book status on the exchange.
     - `btc_krw_balance`: The Korean Won equivalent value of the Bitcoin holdings, reflecting the current market value of the Bitcoin in the portfolio.
 	- `total_krw_balance`: The sum of the Korean Won balance (krw_balance) and the Bitcoin’s Korean Won equivalent value (btc_krw_balance), representing the total asset value of the portfolio in Korean Won terms.
 Example structure for JSON Data (Current Investment State) is as follows: